 Leveraging Artificial Intelligence for Insurance Claim Fraud detection

 One of the top priorities for insurers when it comes to insurance claims is identifying and stopping the payment of fraudulent claims as quickly and effectively as possible.
-The reduction of client premium costs can result from the prevention of fraudulent claims, which benefits an insurance company’s bottom line as well as its performance.
+The reduction of client premium costs can result from preventing fraudulent claims, which benefits an insurance company’s bottom line and performance.
 AI has the potential to change this situation.
 Information systems have undergone significant change thanks to AI technologies, which have made them more user-friendly and straightforward.

 The use of AI in claims fraud detection is quite helpful, increasing client happiness and sparing businesses money.